ENSL/ensl.org/DEVELOPMENT.md

 1. VS Code and RubyMine are great IDE's/editors.
 1. To run VS Code plugin Ruby Test Explorer in docker container you need to create path to custom path, copy the formatter and it whines about and it [still fails a bit](https://github.com/connorshea/vscode-ruby-test-adapter/issues/21).
+1. You can run tests easier if you setup the stuff on your own computer.
 1. Do not commit too much without testing.
 Also keep commits small for documentation and reversability issues.
 1. You need to rebuild the docker image when you change gems.